Suireyha/RPGrid/README.md

 - Main.java
     - In Main.java, there's an ArrayList called turnQueue.
 It manages which character's turn it is based on their initiative at the beginning.
 Streams were used to sort this list by Character initiative.
 - Grid.java
     - The bulk of the streams in this program (as of writing this) exist at the end of Grid.java.
-The methods getCellsInRange(), getValidMoves(), getAttackableTargets(), getClosestPlayer() and getBestMoveTowards all utilise streams to some capacity, which I'll detail and explain in the following bullet points.
+(See following bullet points).
+Streams are used here largely to filter and collect objects and data about the relative distance between the origin cell or character (typically being called from enemy logic).
+In particular, the comparators in Stream.filter make this a far more efficient method of getting the data we're after compared to how I was previously handling (and still am for the player... you can see that hellscape in the rightClicked function in Grid.java).
     - getCellsInRange(Cell origin, int range)
-        - a;sldkjf
     - getValidMoves(Character character)
-        - a;sldkjf
     - getAttackableTargets(Character attacker)
-        - a;sldkjf
     - getClosestPlayer(Character enemy)
-        - a;sldkjf
     - getBestMoveTowards(Character mover, Cell target)
-        - a;sldkjf

 ### Lambdas in the Program
 - Main.java
     - In Main.java, a special kind of PopUp is built to act as a loading screen while the program fetches the weather data.
 PopUp.java was originally designed to be called **EXCLUSIVELY** when the user right clicks on an item or player.
 By creating a new PopUp() constructor that includes a Consumer<T> interface, it's now possible to create PopUps for whatever unique purpose that may be required, as long as it's passed via a lambda.
 Without lambda support, any non-repeatable code (like the loading screen PopUp at the top of Main.java) would have to have been hard-coded into PopUp.java- which is inefficient.